ahmadawais/awesome-random-stuff/readme.md

+### May 7, 2020
+- [Resumes.io](https://www.resumes.io/create-a-resume) - Create your resume and get hired fast with Resume Builder.
+Our online tool will guide you through each step so you can be confident with the result.
 ### April 29, 2020
 - [SVG to PNG ](https://svgtopng.com/) - This free online SVG to PNG converter allows you to convert SVG files to PNG images, quickly and easily.
 - [Components AI](https://components.ai/) - With Components AI you can generate gradients, font pairings, and explore hand curated components.